BairZackary/NaI/README.md

 These changes were made, and there is still an error except this time the keyboard interupt points to the if statement containing the saveData function call.
 The error in the double veto trigger has now been fixed.
 A similar fix will later be applied to the double coincidence trigger.
+The double vero trigger now goes through all points and looks for events.
+These events are then saved.
 Aside from the difference in saving data, version five also changed the run time.
 The magic number * 2 in the control loop was replaced with a minute modifier in the globals cell.